csc-training/geocomputing/pdal/README.md

 1. Login to Taito-shell
 2. Load necessary modules (module load geo-env)
 3. Go to your exercise directory (/wrk/$USER/lidar/pdal\_exercise)
+4. Make split\_.laz.sh executable (chmod +x split_laz.sh)
-4. Run the split\_laz.sh script (./split_laz.sh)
+5. Run the split\_laz.sh script (./split_laz.sh)
-5. Check that smaller tiles were created in the data folder with ls command.
+6. Check that smaller tiles were created in the data folder with ls command.
 You can also take a look at the files with ccViewer

 In order to extract smaller pieces we will use PDAL's crop filter.
 We have two necessary files for this exercise: crop\_pipeline.json and split\_laz.sh.
 Crop\_pipeline.json defines a pdal pipeline for cropping a .laz file and split\_laz.sh runs the pipeline 4 times changing the crop area and output file.